egorfix1/gapdhs/README.md

-# Features of ectopic expression of sperm-specific glyceraldehyde-3-phosphate dehydrogenase in melanoma
+# Transcriptome analysis of melanomas with increased expression of sperm-specific glyceraldehyde-3-phosphate dehydrogenase
-Here you can find supplementary material for our study "Features of ectopic expression of sperm-specific glyceraldehyde-3-phosphate dehydrogenase in melanoma".
+Here you can find supplementary material for our study "Transcriptome analysis of melanomas with increased expression of sperm-specific glyceraldehyde-3-phosphate dehydrogenase".